EMarnus/MyCostTracker/README.md

   - Name your app and select appropriate region.
   - Once it's created, go to settings and click the "Reveal Confic Vars" Button, add a pair PORT: 8000 and another CREDS: (the contents of you creds.json file)
   - Add 2 buildpacks, Python and Node.js in that order.
-  - Go to the deploy tab, select Github as the Deployment method and link your repo, it should be conntected to your profile if you logged in with Github then you just search for the repo name.
+  - Go to the deploy tab, select Github as the Deployment method and link your repo, it should be connected to your profile if you logged in with Github then you just search for the repo name.
 When the repo popups click "Connect"
   - Under Manual Deploy, click Manual Deploy
   - Finally, once the app has been built you can click "View" and test the deployed app.